huntfx/MouseTracks/README.md

   - _(Gamepad button rendering is not yet supported.)_

-- ### Colourful Customisation:
+- ### Colourful Renders:
   Includes predefined and customizable color maps for all render types.

 - ### Application Tracking:
-  Use separate tracking profiles when different applications (as defined in `AppList.txt`) are detected.
+  Use separate tracking profiles when different applications (defined in `AppList.txt`) are detected.

-  _(Manual updates required for new applications.)_
+  _(New applications must be added manually.)_

 - ### Multi-Monitor Support:
   Tracks activity across multiple monitors.
 If linked to a specific application, the rendering bounds will automatically adjust to the application's window geometry.

 - ### Unobtrusive:
   Designed to run silently in the background.
-Closing the GUI will minimise it to the System Tray.
+Closing the GUI will minimise it to the System Tray, which also reduces the processing overhead.

 - ### Modular Design:
   The application was designed with multiple components that communicate but run independenantly of each other, ensuring the live tracking remains fully stable, even during resource-intensive tasks like rendering or waiting on GUI operations.

+- ### Stability
+  Will happily keep running for years without any issues.
 ---

 ## Installation (v2.0)